MEDIA RELEASE 12 JANUARY 2018

 The exhibition includes

-The premiere of international artist and filmmaker Sven Werner's newly commissioned multimedia work.
+The premiere of British Academy Scotland Award winning artist and filmmaker Sven Werner's newly commissioned multimedia work.
 Observer Cinema tells the story of a man who, to his own surprise, finds he has a peculiar gift: he is able to recognise and inhabit the blind angles of people’s attention so that he becomes to all eyes invisible.
 Presented in partnership with the Society of Scottish Artists, Werner created this multimedia piece for New Media Scotland at the Alt-w LAB.

 CRAFT SCOTLAND CELEBRATES GLASS